A tale of two shuffle algebras: Shuffle algebras and --matrices

 Let us now prove \eqref{eqn:drinfeld 1} and leave the analogous formula \eqref{eqn:drinfeld 2} as an exercise.
 We will do so in the case $\pm = +$, as $\pm = -$ just involves the opposite of all relations.

-where the rightmost ellipsis stands for terms which have a non-zero number of indices on either side of the $\otimes$ sign, so they pair trivially with $S^-$.
+where ``other terms" stands for terms which have a non-zero number of indices on either side of the $\otimes$ sign, so they pair trivially with $S^-$.
 Meanwhile, $\Delta(S^-)$ is given by \eqref{eqn:cop neg}.
 Applying \eqref{eqn:dd} for $a = X_{1...k}^+$ and $b_0 = S^-$ yields:

 Formulas \eqref{eqn:bialg 1}, \eqref{eqn:bialg pair 1} and \eqref{eqn:bialg pair 2} transform the formula above precisely into \eqref{eqn:drinfeld 1}. \\

 As for \eqref{eqn:drinfeld 5}, consider relation \eqref{eqn:cop shuf 3} for $k=1$ and $X = E^+_{ij}$: